nealenssle/nealenssle.github.io/pages/readme.md

 ## Reading list

 Here is a very short list of books that I consider "required reading".
 I'd love to talk to you about why!
+Also: I like to collect [quotations](/quotes) about life in software engineering -- check 'em out!

 **Non-Fiction**